monteiroo21/TPW_Project/relatorio.md

 ## Introduction

-**CarStand** it's a web based system that allows the management of a vehicle stand.
-This system is divided into 5 classes: Groups, Brands, Models, Cars and Motos.
-It allows to check what brands exist in the stand and also the groups that own those brands.
-For the costumer, it is possible to check which vehicles are available in the stand, add them to his favourites and also show interest in a certain vehicle.
-The admin, on the other hand, can accept or decline requests from the customers and can also add, remove or edit vehicles.
+**CarStand** is a web-based system designed to manage a vehicle stand.
+The system is structured into 5 classes: Groups, Brands, Models, Cars and Motos.
+It allows users to check what brands are available in the stand and view the groups that own those brands.
+For customers, it is possible to explore available vehicles in the stand, add them to their favourites and express interest in a certain vehicle.
+Administrators, on the other hand, can accept or decline requests from the customers and can also add, remove or edit vehicles.
+Besides the use of Django we also made use of Tailwind classes for our web system.

 ## Major functionalities